Free State Brewing Company is next to Liberty Hall at the west end of Massachusetts Street in Lawrence.

 Good entrees at Free State Brewing Company include the fish & chips bourbon barrel strip steak, and chicken & crawfish gumbo.

-I am not a beer drinker, so I can't speak to quality of Free State's beers, but my friends who are beer lovers, say that the beers and barley wines are excellent.
+I am not a beer drinker, so I can't speak to quality of Free State's beers, but my friends who are beer lovers, say that Free State beers and barley wines are excellent.

 Lawrence, Kansas is blessed with a wide selection of great locally owned restaurants.
 If you eat at least two meals in Lawrence, one of them should be at the Free State Brewing Company.